foprs/smt-community/.github/ISSUE_TEMPLATE/submodel-template-proposal.md

 ---

 **Title**
-Title of the proposed SMT
+- Title of the proposed SMT

+**Asset type/class
+- Type/class of asset for that the SMT can be used

 **Use Case**
 - Use Case of the proposed SMT